Fahmie23/Customer_segmentation/README.md

 # Customer_segmentation on bank campaign
 ## Project Description
-This project is to create a deep learning model based on "Train.csv" dataset to predict how many people will subscribe to the focus product (Term Deposit) after the bank conducted their marketing campaign.
-The total data entries of this dataset is 31647.
+This project aims to develop a deep learning model that leverages the "Train.csv" dataset to forecast customer subscriptions to the bank's targeted product, Term Deposit, following a marketing campaign.
+The dataset contains a total of 31,647 data entries.

 # Architecture of the model
 ![model](https://github.com/Fahmie23/Customer_segmentation/assets/130896959/b2f9487c-18cd-4b5a-a063-b79888783940)